dwojtasik/qget/README.rst

   override (bool, optional): Flag if existing output file should be override.
 Defaults to False. auth (str, optional): String of user:password pair for SSL connection.
 Defaults to None. verify_ssl (bool, optional): Flag if SSL certificate validation should be performed.
+Defaults to True. mock_browser (bool, optional): Flag if User-Agent header should be added to request.
+Defaults to True.
+      Default User-Agent string: 'Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36
+      (KHTML, like Gecko) Chrome/101.0.4951.67 Safari/537.36'
+  headers: (Dict[str, str], optional): Custom headers to be sent.
+Default to None.
-Defaults to True. progress_ref (ProgressState, optional): Reference to progress state.
+      If set user can specify own User-Agent and Accept headers, otherwise defaults will be used. progress_ref (ProgressState, optional): Reference to progress state.
       If passed all parts bytes and rewrite status will be updated in it.
 Defaults to None. max_connections (int, optional): Maximum amount of asynchronous HTTP connections.
 Defaults to 50.